-Unit members shall receive illness or accident leave from active duty, with regular pay, at the rate of ten (10) days per school year 10-month calendar employees or those employees serving 183 school days over eleven (11) months and unit members on a 218-day work year will earn eleven (11) days sick leave.
+Unit members shall receive illness or accident leave from active duty, with regular pay, at the rate of ten (10) days per school year for 10-month calendar unit members or those unit members serving 183 school days over eleven (11) months and unit members on a 218-day work year will earn twelve (12) days sick leave effective July 1, 2021.

-Unit members (including 10 month employees) will be entitled to earn one (1) additional sick leave based on 100% attendance.
+Unit members (including 10 month unit members) will be entitled to earn one (1) additional sick leave based on 100% attendance.
 100% attendance means no sick leave is taken during the school year.
-For 11-month employees perfect attendance includes the one (1) required intercession.
 The unused portion of this leave may be accumulated without limit.